 1. Schema and Schema Blocks

 Structured data gives search engines more insights into how your pages are built and how you describe your content.
-And, if you implement your Schema correctly, you could end up with these really awesome rich results.
+If you implement your Schema correctly, you could have these awesome rich results.

 And what do you think about having a knowledge panel like this?

 There are various types of Schema, depending on what you want to describe.
-Yoast SEO has some awesome structured data blocks that’ll make it super easy to implement that kind of Schema on your website.
-With the blocks, you can create pages that contain specific types of structured data such as an FAQ or How-to.
-That will increase your chances to qualify for rich results.
+Yoast SEO has some awesome structured data blocks that’ll make it super easy to implement that Schema on your website.
+With the blocks, you can create pages that contain specific types of structured data, such as an FAQ or How-to.
+That will increase your chances of qualifying for rich results.

 2. Writing a readable text

-With Google’s algorithm getting more and more able to understand texts, you just have to become better at it as well.
+With Google’s algorithm getting more and more able to understand texts, you must improve.
 Make sure to spend some time on your SEO copywriting to write a text that is nice and easy to read.
 Make sure you write something that your audience wants to read.
-It should be fresh, new, original.
+It should be fresh, new, and original.
 Your text should have a good structure.
 Paragraphs should follow each other in a logical order.

 3. Optimize in a natural way

-Optimizing your content should never comprise the readability of your text.
-Google’s algorithm is much too smart for you to get away with a text that is stuffed with keywords.
-Instead, you should make sure that your text is focused upon a clear topic and use lots of related keywords and relevant synonyms in your text.
+Optimizing your content should never compromise the readability of your text.
+Google’s algorithm is much too smart for you to get away with a text stuffed with keywords.
+Instead, you should ensure that your text is focused on a clear topic and use lots of related keywords and relevant synonyms.

 Trying to optimize your text for a specific keyphrase feels a bit outdated.
 The exact matching keywords become less and less important.
 That’s why our plugin recognizes different word forms.
-It’s able to recognize plurals, past tense and a different word order.
+It can recognize plurals, past tense and different word orders.
 And it’s able to take related keywords and synonyms into account.
 Optimize your text for a certain keyword, but never overdo it.
 Make sure to add a lot of words that are logically related to the keyword as well.
 The most important tip here: don’t turn optimizing your text for the search engines into a trick.
-Have focus, but try to write the text in a natural way.
+Have focus, but try to write the text naturally.

 Conclusion on Google’s algorithm

 Google’s algorithm is amazingly smart.
-It’s insane how much the algorithm is able to understand.
-You’ll need to have very well-written texts that are optimized in a natural way in order to stand out in the search engines.
-At the same time, Google needs some help in understanding the structure of a webpage.
+It’s insane how much the algorithm can understand.
+You’ll need to have well-written texts optimized naturally to stand out in search engines.
+At the same time, Google needs some help understanding a webpage’s structure.
 Implementing Schema.org will help Google with that.
-Make sure to match Google’s strengths by writing the most amazing texts and make sure to help Google’s flaws by implementing structured data on your site.
+Make sure to match Google’s strengths by writing the most amazing texts and help Google’s flaws by implementing structured data on your site.
 Good luck!